seleniumbase/SeleniumBase/README.md

 self.execute_script("return jQuery('textarea')[2].value")  # Returns the css "value" of the 3rd textarea element on the page
 ```

-In the following more-complex example, jQuery is used to plant code on a page that Selenium can then touch after that:
+In the following example, javascript is used to plant code on a page that Selenium can then touch after that:
 ```python
 self.driver.get(SOME_PAGE_TO_PLAY_WITH)
 referral_link = '<a class="analytics test" href="%s">Free-Referral Button!</a>' % DESTINATION_URL